By TPI and Zebra partner – Shari Christofferson, President of Connect Inc.

 #3: Improvements: Finally, once the basics of the mobile user’s experience are clear in terms of the mobile infrastructure, now it is easy to isolate where improvements can be made for the biggest return on your investment.
 The outcome of this basic analysis should result in a statement such as the one below.

-If your organization would like to make these types of statements, then ask TPI to utilize Mobile Systems Intelligence by Connect Inc. to capture an actionable analysis of your mobile user experience that leads to measurable efficiency gains for your operations.
+If your organization would like to make these types of statements, then ask TPI a Division of Abetech, to utilize Mobile Systems Intelligence by Connect Inc. to capture an actionable analysis of your mobile user experience that leads to measurable efficiency gains for your operations.